Flyover (Apple Maps): Coverage

 Countries, territories, and subdivisions with 3D coverage in Apple Maps as of October 2025:

-Flyovers are available in over 350 cities, metropolitan areas, national parks and landmarks across 31 countries and all six inhabited continents, as of 2025.
+Flyovers is available in over 350 cities, metropolitan areas, national parks and landmarks across 31 countries and all six inhabited continents, as of 2025.
 (Note: Note that 3D coverage is generally not limited to the cities targeted for Flyover (see below) and often covers surrounding towns and communities in the area.
 For example, Los Angeles has Flyover, and in addition to their coverage, all towns and places within that general area, such as San Bernardino and Riverside, also have Flyover.)
 Flyover is currently available in the countries of Australia, Austria, the Bahamas, Belgium, Brazil, Canada, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Japan, Luxembourg, Mexico, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Slovenia, South Africa, Spain, Sweden, Switzerland, the United Kingdom, the United States, and Vatican City.